Barbequing Recipes

 Finishing Up

 Take the chickens off the grill when done.
 Be careful of the hot liquid.
 Let them rest for about 15 minutes before pulling them off the can.
 They should cut up easily and the meat will be moist and falling off the bone.
+I find that meat shears are perfect for cutting apart the turkey quickly.
 Serve with your favorite sauce on the side, you may not need it because the rub flavor will have penetrated the meat.

 Jerk Chicken and/or Pork